How many miles per day?

 How much does it cost?

 Many expenses will be covered by the fundraising minimum, including all overnight accommodations, tires and tubes, maps, team apparel, support vehicles, route leaders, minor bike maintenance and some team meals.
 Food while on the road will be your main expense and the amount spent can vary greatly depending on whether you cook at camp or grocery shop and use your food cubby or eat out for most meals.
 In general we recommend budgeting $1,300 - $1,600 for costs while on the road.
-The fundraising minimum is $1/mile if riding more than 1,500 miles, and $2/mile if riding less than 1,500 miles.
-For example, the TransAm route is 3,785 miles so the fundraising minimum is $3,785.
-The Yorktown to Blacksburg segment in Virginia is 360 miles, so the fundraising minimum is $720.
-Our goal is to donate at least 50% to MS clinics for research and treatment, and to individuals for projects that facilitate independent living.
+The fundraising minimum is $4,500 for the cross country routes and $3,000 for the coastal routes.
+Fundraising for a segment of any route is $2/mile.
+For example, the Yorktown to Blacksburg segment of the TransAm is 360 miles, so the fundraising minimum is $720.
+Our goal is to donate at least 50% of your fundraised dollars directly to MS clinics for research and treatment, and to individuals for projects that facilitate independent living.

 Where do we stay at night?

 We stay in city parks, state parks, national parks, churches, fire stations, college dorms, community centers, hostels and the occasional hotel.
 There will be occasional hotel stays, but we try to keep overnight expenses to a minimum so that more of the raised funds can be given to MS organizations we support.
 One night in a hotel for the team is usually enough money to build a ramp for someone with MS. You are always welcome to pay out-of-pocket for a hotel room even when the team has other accommodations lined up that evening.